go-echarts/go-echarts/docs/en-us/event-and-action.md

 To be honest, it is hard to implement the full functions since we can not run all things like a pure JS.
-Considering for a chart lib, the target is not implement a echarts engine in go.
+Considering for a chart lib, the target is not implement an echarts engine in go.
+On the one hand, the `action`/`animation` things are moreover the `charts` scope, on the other hand, there is hard to decide where to put the `dispatchAction` part, inside other JS functions? or a static one?
-Unfortunately, we hasn't provide a action api yet, for the *static* `dispatchAction`.
+Hence, we haven't provided an action api yet, for the *static* `dispatchAction`.

 So, is it no way to make it?
-**Actually, we do have one more thing...**
+?> **Actually, we do have one more thing...**

-With the power of `%MY_ECHARTS` (see `dive-into` chapter), you get the echarts instance, you get the world.
+With the power of `%MY_ECHARTS` (see `dive-into` chapter), absolutely, when you hold the echarts instance, you get the whole world.

 !> Talk is cheap, show you the code :)